 Studies have shown that the use of miswak sticks is more beneficial for oral hygiene than the use of toothbrushes.
 It was proved that the correct use of miswak was more effective than toothbrushing for reducing the plaque and gingivitis.1

 Miswak is composed of different components.
 These include silica, tannic acid, resins, sodium bicarbonate, alkaloids, essential oils, vitamin C, calcium, and fluoride.2 These components have their own unique functions that make miswak useful.

 - Silica acts as an abrasive material that removes stains and deposits from the tooth surface.

 - Sodium bicarbonate has mild abrasive and germicidal effects.

-- Tannic acid has an astringent effect on
+- Tannic acid has an astringent effect on the mucous membrane.

 - Resins serve a physical function and form a layer over the enamel which protects it from microbial action.